gorkang/jsPsychMaker/README.md

 ## Data preparation

 Each of the tasks should have a sister script in [jsPsychHelpeR](https://github.com/gorkang/jsPsychHelpeR) to automatize the data preparation.
-With [jsPsychHelpeR](https://github.com/gorkang/jsPsychHelpeR), using a simple function `run_initial_setup()` you can setup a full project to automatically run the full data preparation pipeline for a jsPsychMaker protocol.
+With [jsPsychHelpeR](https://github.com/gorkang/jsPsychHelpeR), using a simple function `jsPsychHelpeR::run_initial_setup()` you can setup a full project to automatically run the full data preparation pipeline for a jsPsychMaker protocol.

 ## HELP with new tasks